Gdoc/Admin

 We download aggregate-level data via CoVariants.org.

-All countries report data on the results from sequenced samples every 14 days, although some of them may share partial data in advance.
-We obtain the share of each variant by dividing the number of sequences labelled for that variant by the total number of sequences.
-Since only a fraction of all cases are sequenced, this share may not reflect the complete breakdown of cases.
-In addition, recently-discovered or actively-monitored variants may be overrepresented, as suspected cases of these variants are likely to be sequenced preferentially or faster than other cases.
+We obtain the share of cases of each variant by dividing the number of sequences labeled for that variant by the total number of sequences.
+Since only a fraction of all cases have their genome sequenced, this share may not reflect the complete breakdown of cases.

 Confirmed deaths and cases: our data source